 Engineers utilize tube sensors to monitor pressure in pump systems that measure the force exerted onto a sensor pressed against any expanding walls of a polyurethane or PVC tubing.
 Sensors can also be placed behind the pump to record pressures as the pump backs up against the sensor during operation.
 Thin-film sensors have the ability to survive harsh environments and feature the accuracy required to be successful in critical applications.

 For over 20 years Strain Measurement Devices has been using the state-of-the-art thin film vacuum deposition process to bond strain gauges directly to a number of materials.
 Thin film sensors are built without organic materials so that they are not hydrophilic, aged and fully oxidized.
-Over time, the thin film strain gauge has proven itself to be the preferred means for measuring stain in critical applications where small size, robust performance, long term stability and superior accuracy are required.
+Over time, the thin film strain gauge has proven itself to be the preferred means for measuring strain in critical applications where small size, robust performance, long-term stability, and superior accuracy are required.

 SMD Sensors Application Solutions

 A miniature force sensor can be used, mounted into a housing component and closed into a tube.
 The load-button of the sensor presses against the tube wall and when any expansion is detected in the tube, the sensor measures pressure changes.
 Strain Measurement Devices has developed a test that characterizes a tube sample so that the most appropriate force sensor range and the optimum pre-compression can be applied to the tube.
 Accuracy achievable by this technique is approximately +/-15% across a range of different tube materials or +/-5% for a single tube material.